Detroit Boat Club: In the 20th century

 While rowing remained the cornerstone of the club's activities, other forms of boating became popular.
 Sailing arrived in 1899 and the DBC regatta is the oldest sailing race in Michigan.

 Few know that member commodore Dr. Charles Godwin Jennings and his 65 ft schooner, Agawa, won the first Mackinac Race held in 1904.

 The old Belle Isle Bridge, which burned in April 1915, had a swing section which opened at midnight, preventing anyone on the island from reaching the mainline until the next morning.
 To be trapped on the island was tantamount to disgrace and social ostracism.
 All club dances ended promptly at 11:30.
 Long after the present bridge opened in 1923, dances at the Boat Club and Detroit Yacht Club continued to end at 11:30.

 In 1992 rent on the Detroit Boat Club property jumped from $1 to $100,000.
 Utility payments fell behind and membership continued to drop.
-The club filed for bankruptcy citing a $1million debt.
+The club filed for bankruptcy, citing a $1million debt.
 The city announced plans to take over operation of the building.
 In 1996, the boat club members voted to move out of the city.

-"It was certainly difficult for us to come to the decision that if we were going to be economically viable we had to move", club President Larry Breskin said.
+"It was certainly difficult for us to come to the decision that if we were going to be economically viable we had to move", club president Larry Breskin said.
 "If we could have found a way to stay in Detroit, we would have."

 However, a strong rowing movement still exists in Detroit independent of the boat club.
-Former DBC rower, coach, and long time DBC rowing enthusiast Denne Osgood stated in an interview with the News, "I just don't want to see the tradition of the Detroit Boat Club go out of business.
+Former DBC rower, coach, and longtime DBC rowing enthusiast Denne Osgood stated in an interview with the News, "I just don't want to see the tradition of the Detroit Boat Club go out of business.
 We can row as Joe Blow.
 It's the tradition that's important."